 Most Ecuadorians eat three daily meals.
-Traditionally. they consume desavuno (breakfast) before followed by the main meal day, ٥f the almuerzo
+Traditionally, they consume desayuno (breakfast) before 9am, followed by the main meal of the day, almuerzo

 (lunch), around 12-2pm.
-Many businesses close for around two hours during lunch to enable people to dine together (see Time and Space).
+Many businesses close for around 2 hours during lunch to enable people to dine together (see p.
+1 of Time and Space).
 Merienda (supper) is often lighter than lunch and served in the evening, usually after 6pm.
-Cena (dinner) is generally a larger, more formal meal held on weekends or for special events among friends and family and typically replaces the merienda
+Cena (dinner) is generally a larger, more formal meal held on weekends or for special events among friends and family and typically replaces the merienda.

 When invited to an Ecuadorian home, hosts do not expect gifts, though guests often bring items like candy or wine.
 Ecuadorians are generally hospitable and welcome unexpected visits.
-They typically offer quests a meal, or at least a beverage, and may consider it impolite to refuse refreshments.
+They typically offer guests a meal, or at least a beverage, and may consider it impolite to refuse refreshments.
 Diners tend to take their time eating and may linger for hours to chat (a custom known as la sobremesa), as hosts rarely specify an ending time.
 Ecuadorians use utensils to consume most foods, the knife remaining in the dominant hand and fork in the non-dominant hand.
 Hosts often give departing guests gifts like fruit or candy.